Therapy for the

 Nightly routines of connection with friends or your partner have turned into mindlessly watching the latest show on Bravo.
-You long to turn off your brain and just stop thinking, even just for a little bit.
+You long to turn off your brain and just stop thinking, even just for a moment.

-Except, the worries invade like they always do--you start to run through an upcoming work presentation, feeling pressure mixed with dread.
+Except, the worries invade as they always do- you start to run through an upcoming work presentation, feeling pressure mixed with dread.
 Lately, you’ve been so much more on edge at work and home, now that even a simple task or presentation that you have done a thousand times has become your personal Mount Everest.

 You try to shift your attention back to the latest cat-fight on Bravo, but instead, you find yourself feeling your resentment rise, remembering how even though you texted, DMed, AND emailed your partner, they still managed to forget to stop by Trader Joe’s to grab the lemons you needed for tonight.

-Instead, dinner--originally meant to be tilapia over creamy lemon asparagus--became kraft macaroni for you and the kids, and a side dish of irritation for your whole family.
+Instead, dinner--originally meant to be tilapia over creamy lemon asparagus--became kraft macaroni for you and the kids, with a side dish of irritation for your whole family.

 When it’s finally time to turn in, you find yourself unable to fall asleep.
 Your partner gently snores, and you find yourself wondering if you’re having enough sex with them.
 Are they really content?
 Are your kids getting what they need?
 Are you starting to fall behind at work?
 Are you a happy person?
 What does that even mean, anyway?